<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h2 class="wp-block-heading"><strong>What Is In-Home Care?</strong></h2>

 <p>Home care offers a one-on-one approach customized to individual needs.
-If your loved one needs a hand with daily tasks, someone to keep them company, or regular health check-ins, home care provides the support they need while still letting them maintain their independence.</p>
+If your loved one needs a hand with everyday tasks, or some company during the day, or someone checking in on their health regularly, home care fills the gap without taking over the things they can still do for themselves.</p>

 <div style="height:40px" aria-hidden="true" class="wp-block-spacer"></div>